In the spirit of snuggling in, here’s another comfy article of sustainable fashion: the ethical and fair trade sweater.

 FINAL THOUGHTS ON FAIR TRADE, ETHICAL SWEATERS

-We hope this list of ethical and eco friendly sweaters will help make your days in quarantine just a little more comfy.
+We hope this list of ethical and eco friendly sweaters will help make your days at home just a little more comfy.

-All in all, the COVID-19 pandemic is forcing us all to redefine our deficiencies of “need”, so just remember how to use it as a resource only when you need it.
+All in all, the current situation is forcing us all to redefine our deficiencies of “need”, so just remember how to use it as a resource only when you need it.
 First, suss out your used options or online thrift stores which have plenty of options at great prices.

 Feel free to spread the love and comfort during these tough times by sharing this article with friends and family.
 Thoughts, suggestions, or just want to say, “Hi” hit us up in the comments, and until next time: stay comfy, stay safe.